MicrosoftDocs/biztalk-docs/biztalk/core/how-to-export-a-biztalk-application.md

 >  If an export operation fails, [!INCLUDE[btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] deletes all temporary files along with the .msi file, if one was created.

 ## Prerequisites
  To perform the procedures in this topic, you must be logged on with an account that is a member of the [!INCLUDE[btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] Administrators group.
 For more detailed information about permissions, see [Permissions Required for Deploying and Managing a BizTalk Application](../core/permissions-required-for-deploying-and-managing-a-biztalk-application.md).
 In addition, the Business Rules Engine must be installed.
-For more information, see [Installation Overview for BizTalk Server 2013 and 2013 R2](/previous-versions/).
+For more information, see [Install BizTalk Server](../install-and-config-guides/biztalk-server-what-s-new-installation-configuration-and-upgrade.md).

-## To export an application

-#### Using the BizTalk Server Administration console
+## Export an app using BizTalk Server Administration

 1. Click **Start**, click **All Programs**, [!INCLUDE[btsBizTalkServerStartMenuItemui](../includes/btsbiztalkserverstartmenuitemui-md.md)], and then click [!INCLUDE[btsBizTalkServerAdminConsoleui](../includes/btsbiztalkserveradminconsoleui-md.md)].